maribethpierce/pythonTesting/README.md

 2. Send me some automated tests using pytest to exercise the horoscope method

-	I'm working under the assumption that the end goal of this function is "Return horoscope for given date"
+	~~I'm working under the assumption that the end goal of this function is "Return horoscope for given date"~~

+	EDIT: Test rewritten to pass given the method as written

 3. Send me an email answering: how do you handle learning new skills and give me a good example of how you overcame a situation where you had to learn something new?